CanCLID/ToJyutping/README.md

 )
 ```

-(Formatted manually, not exactly the same as what `repr` gives)
+(Formatted manually, not exactly the same as what `repr` produces)

-`PhonemesList` is a `list` with convenient properties common to syllables handling (particularly in VITS2). `segmentals` is an ordinary `list` with onsets, rhymes and punctuations included, while each element of `tones` gives the tone corresponding to each onset or rhyme, or `0` if the corresponding element is a punctuation. `lengths` gives how many elements of `segmentals` or `tones` is each element of the original `PhonemesList` correspond to.
+`PhonemesList` is a `list` with convenient properties common to syllables handling (particularly in VITS2). `segmentals` is an ordinary `list` with onsets, rhymes and punctuations included, while each element of `tones` gives the tone corresponding to each onset or rhyme, or `0` if the corresponding element is a punctuation. `lengths` suggests how many elements of `segmentals` or `tones` is each element of the original `PhonemesList` corresponds to.
 The lengths of `segmentals` and `tones` always match, and the length of the original list is always the same as that of `lengths`.

-From the above example, you can see that the tone values are coincidently the same as some of the onsets, as separating tones into another sequence is a more common practice (for example, this is what VITS2 expects).
+From the above example, you can see that the tone values are coincidently the same as some of the onsets, as it is a more common practice to separate tones into another sequence (this is what VITS2 expects, for example).
 If this is undesirable, pass `tone_same_seq=True` to output integers ranged from 8 up to 100:

 (From now on, the properties are not shown.
 Try them out and reveal them yourselves!
 However, for the case setting `tone_same_seq` to `True`, you probably don’t need them and just need to flatten the list.)